Heart Disease can be Deadly

 Many foods here contain some heart-healthy nutrients, though for therapeutic levels you will want to supplement with a quality multivitamin/ mineral (available for women or men).
 Among the most-studied nutrients for heart health include:

 - Magnesium.
-One review of epidemiological and other studies found that high levels of magnesium can reduce your risk for heart disease.
+One review of epidemiological and other studies found that high levels of magnesium can reduce your risk of heart disease.

 - Coenzyme Q10 (CoQ10).
 Researchers find deficiencies in this powerful antioxidant can contribute to heart disease.
 Using a CoQ10 w/ Lipoic Acid combines two very powerful antioxidants along with proanthocyanidins (from red wine) to support heart health.